 - Before making an appointment, evaluate the balance of skills, knowledge and experience on the board and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment;

-- To give full consideration to succession planning, taking into account the challenges and opportunities facing the Society and what skills and expertise are therefore needed on the Board in the future;
+- To consider succession planning, taking into account the challenges and opportunities facing the Society and what skills and expertise are therefore needed on the Board in the future;

-- Regularly review the structure, size and composition (including the skills, knowledge and experience) of the Board and make recommendations to the Board with regard to any changes;
+- Regularly review the structure, size and composition (including the skills, knowledge and experience) of the Board and make recommendations to the Board about any changes;

 - Review the succession plan for Independent Directors and report to the Board;